This Help File Page was issued on 09/30/2017

 ▪Click the Ellipse to Add/Update existing Account Type records.

-➢Note: Many governmental entities which provide Responses to Alarms require that each Alarm System installed within their jurisdiction has a Permit (and enforces this requirement by asking for that Permit Number prior to accepting an Operator's Dispatch request for that Subscriber).
+➢Note: Many governmental entities which provide Response Services to Alarm Signalss require that each Alarm System installed within their jurisdiction has a Permit (and enforces this requirement by asking for that Permit Number prior to accepting an Operator's Dispatch request for that Subscriber).

 a)The Town Codes Form contains a Police Department Permit and Fire Department Permit Check box that corresponds to the PD Permit # and FD Permit # fields below.